j1ake/prompt-injector/PUBLISH.md

 # Publishing Guide

-This guide explains how to publish the Prompt Injector library to npm.
+This guide explains how to publish the Prompt Injector library to npm from the `/core` directory.

 ## Prerequisites